pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/04_checkbox_radio.md

 ### Custom Radio Checked

-We've covered most of the styles in the Custom Control section.
+We have covered most of the styles in the Custom Control section.
 We only need to change the `background-size`, `color` of the radio button circle icon and change the `background-color` of the `input` to `transparent`.

 There is no variable to change the `background-color` of a Custom Radio input.
 We will need to overwrite this in `_clay_custom.scss`.